-To enable students to communicate with their instructor and other participants in both synchronous and asynchronous formats, e-Learning relies heavily on communication technologies.
-In fact, most courses with e-Learning components use mechanisms, such as bulletin boards, chat-rooms, e-mail and video conferencing through which students can communicate with the teacher and other students whenever their schedule allows.
+Learning components use mechanisms, such as bulletin boards, chat-rooms, e-mail and video conferencing through which students can communicate with the teacher and other students whenever their schedule allows.
 Since skills and knowledge transfer activities are conducted online, successful application and implementation of e-Learning technologies is essential for learning effectiveness.

 This study uses expectancy theory to explain student motivation in adopting e-Learning technology.
-Data gathered from 173 students with e-Learning experience suggest that expectancy theory is appropriate for evaluating and understanding student theory is appropriate for evaluating and understanding student motivation in adopting e-Learning technology.
+Data gathered from 173 students with e-Learning experience suggest that expectancy theory is appropriate for understanding student evaluating and motivation in adopting e-Learning technology.
 On average, students identify information acquisition as the most attractive outcome of e-Learning technology.
 In addition, empirical evidence confirms that e-Learning technology adoption is more likely to succeed 1) when the technology is perceived by students to be in their best interest and 2) when students perceive that reasonable efforts will result in successful adoption.